-HELP RECOVERY EFFORTS FOR THOSE AFFECTED IN CARIBBEAN COMMUNITIES BY HURRICANE MELISSA
+HELP RECOVERY EFFORTS FOR THOSE IN CARIBBEAN COMMUNITIES AFFECTED BY HURRICANE MELISSA:

 PFAS